lextm/jekyll-theme-chirpy/_posts/2024/2024-3-30-running-django-web-apps-on-iis-with-httpplatformhandler.md

 ## HttpPlatformHandler Setup

-Now let's download and install HttpPlatformHandler on IIS, and add a `web.config` in `C:\test-django`,
+Now let's download and install HttpPlatformHandler on IIS, and add a `web.config` in `C:\test-django\mysite`,

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>